Employee Health: Missouri

 - Individuals with a qualifying medical condition are allowed to use medical marijuana.
 See Medical Marijuana.

-- Missouri's Indoor Clean Air Act prohibits smoking in places of employment, but allows designation of smoking areas that is no more than 30 percent of the workplace in its entirety.
+- Missouri's Indoor Clean Air Act prohibits smoking in places of employment, but allows designation of smoking areas that are no more than 30 percent of the workplace in its entirety.
 See Managing Smoking in the Workplace.